 Case Example: EEOC v.
 Cyma Orchids Corp.

 Cyma Orchids Corp. is a great example of automatic company liability for sexual harassment by a supervisor.
 Plaintiff was an employee for several years with Cyma Orchids Corp.
 Throughout her employment she, along with other female co-workers, were sexually harassed by multiple managers and supervisors.
 On numerous occasions, plaintiff and the other female workers were offered inappropriate and uninvited sexual propositions, had their private parts groped, and were the subjects of sexual jokes and references.
-Plaintiff was smart enough to retain an employment lawyer to file a sexual harassment lawsuit against her former employer.
-Since the plaintiff was sexually harassed by supervisors, Cyma Orchids Corp was automatically liable as plaintiff was under direct control of the supervisors.
+Plaintiff was smart enough to retain an employment lawyer to file a lawsuit against her former employer.
+Since the plaintiff was sexually harassed by her supervisors, Cyma Orchids Corp was automatically liable as plaintiff was under direct control of the supervisors.
 Like many cases, this case settled before trial for over $200,000.